Our Story

 She shared in our Educating Mindfully book, "I couldn’t help but think that if [her husband's best friend] had learned as a child how the mind and brain worked, along with mindfulness and other healthy strategies for managing ruminating thoughts stemming from the trauma of his childhood, and later the stresses of being a high school English teacher, his life may have turned out much differently."

-In planning for the conference, she had an inspiring conversation with Barnaby Spring (Director of Mindfulness in Education for the New York City Department of Education and Inaugural Conference Keynote) where he helped her realize the essential need for a collaborative “joining forces” organization with educator embodiment and mindfulness at its core...so she took the courageous step to create one.
+In planning for the conference, she had an inspiring conversation with Barnaby Spring (Director of Mindfulness in Education for the New York City Department of Education and Inaugural Conference Keynote) where he helped her realize the essential need for a collaborative “joining forces” organization with educator embodiment and mindfulness at its core...so she took the courageous step to create one...with him as her visionary advisor.
 Read our full founding story in the introduction of our Educating Mindfully book.

 Tracy designed our original logo with careful intention and symbolism.
 It looks like a teacher stamp and also a round table with chairs and a rug underneath.
 It honors the roots of mindfulness in Buddhism (8-spoked Dharma Wheel) and Hinduism (8-petalled heart chakra lotus flower).
 Orange represents our organization's co-creative nature and the vitally-important emotional regulation of educators, and blue represents the voices, stories, and truths shared by educators.